eddmann/eddmann.github.io/_posts/2016/2016-01-03-infix-calculator-in-clojure.md

 ## Calculator

 With all the pieces now created, we can compose the calculator function from these constituent parts.
-We are able to document the transformation from expression to result using the following 'log' function, which can be thought of as an identity function with the side-effect of printing out the supplied parameter.
+We are able to document the transformation from expression to result using the following `log` function, which can be thought of as an identity function with the side-effect of printing out the supplied parameter.

 ```clojure
 (def log #(do (println %) %))
 ```

-With this function now declared we can create the 'calc' function which is a composition of the implemented functions above.
+With this function now declared, we can create the `calc` function which is a composition of the implemented functions above.

 ```clojure
 (def calc (comp rpn shunting-yard tokenize))